OpenID Connect Client

 Using Multiple Providers as a Selection Option

 If you do not need a user to be logged in parallel but they need to choose between one of the given provider options, this solution also works.
-Alternatively, you can switch out the OidcProvider since you do not need to store multiple access tokens in parallel.

 Client Registration